Sage-Bionetworks/genie-bpc-pipeline/README.md

 ## Synapse credentials

-Cache your Synapse credentials in bin/.synapseConfig with the following format:
+Cache your Synapse credentials in `bin/.synapseConfig` with the following format:
 ```
 [authentication]

-# either authtoken OR username and password
+# cache authtoken below
 authtoken = {your_personal_access_token_here}
 ```